Carl B. Close: Political career

-Oddly, Close was succeeded in the House and as mayor by the same man, his fellow Democrat, W. George Bowdon, Jr., who held the mayoralty for sixteen years until his third-place finish in the 1969 Democratic primary.
+Close was succeeded in the House and as mayor by the same man, his fellow Democrat, William George Bowdon Jr., who held the mayoralty for sixteen years until his third-place finish in the 1969 Democratic primary.
 Ed Karst then defeated John K. Snyder for the position.
 Close, Bowdon, Karst, and Karst's successor, John K. Snyder, all served under the former city commission system, which was superseded in 1977 by the mayor-council home rule charter.
 Carroll E. Lanier in the spring of 1977 became the first mayor under the mayor-council government.

 Close died in Alexandria at the age of seventy-three.
 He is interred at Forest Lawn Memorial Park near Pineville, along with his first wife and son.
 His daughter-in-law, Betty Anne Reeves Close (born 1937) of Alexandria, and two grandsons survive.